Ian Karmel

+He portrays Kevin Duckworth in the film Summer of 69.

 Early life

 Karmel was born into a Jewish family in Portland, Oregon and raised in Beaverton.
 He graduated from Westview High School, and subsequently earned a bachelor's degree in political science from Portland State University.
+His sister, psychologist and nutritionist, Dr. Alisa Karmel, is the coauthor of his book, T-Shirt Swim Club: Stories from Being Fat in a World of Thin People.

 Career

 Karmel trained at the Los Angeles improv company The Groundlings and the Upright Citizens Brigade.
 He has been a regular contributor to the Portland Mercury, writing the weekly column "Everything as F*ck".

 He made his late night debut in 2014 on TBS' Conan, and was also in 2014 featured on Comedy Central's Adam DeVine's House Party Season 2.

 In 2015, he released his album 9.2 on Pitchfork through the Portland label Kill Rock Stars.

 Karmel was featured in the Netflix 15-minute standup special series The Comedy Lineup, which premiered on July 3, 2018.

 Karmel's other TV credits include IFC's sketch comedy series Portlandia and the Travel Channel's food reality TV series Adam Richman's Best Sandwich in America.
 He has been a guest post-game analyst and commentator for the Portland Trail Blazers.

 He also serves as the lead voice and creative force behind the weekly podcast All Fantasy Everything on the HeadGum network.